Genetic Counseling (GENC)

 GENC 6130 Foundations of Clinical Genetics and Genomic Technologies

-In this course, students will understand the importance of conveying to families the pathophysiology, inheritance pattern, recurrence risk, testing options and management of genetic disorders.
-Students will learn the principles of pedigree review, particularly how to apply Mendelian genetics, population genetics, and Bayesian analysis to provide accurate risk assessment.
+This course introduces the key concepts and skills required for a genetic counselor in both the genetics clinic and the clinical genetics laboratory.
+In this course, students will understand the importance of collaborative efforts by clinical teams in the clinic and laboratory that lead to identification of the correct genetic diagnosis for a patient.
+Students will learn the principles of pedigree review, particularly how to apply Mendelian genetics, as well as the approach to clinical evaluation of a patient that leads to proper genetic test selection.
+Case-based learning will help students understand the complexities of genetic diagnoses and the importance of obtaining an accurate medical, surgical, prenatal, developmental, family, and social history, as well as how to write a standard chart note.
 They will also learn how genetic and molecular principles contribute to the etiology, clinical features, and expression of genetic conditions.
-They will appreciate how the natural history and variable expressivity of many genetic diagnoses influence differential diagnoses, interpretation of dysmorphology, choices of genetic testing, and test report interpretation.
-Genetic testing methodologies will be examined in depth, particularly the concepts and tools used to analyze and interpret data from next-generation sequencing (NGS).
-This class will provide students with hands-on opportunities to utilize databases to systemically review and classify variants.
-Clinical case variant interpretation and clinical relevance will be discussed in terms of its importance in genetic counseling.
-Case-based learning will help students understand the complexities of genetic diseases and the importance of obtaining an accurate medical history.
+They will appreciate how the natural history and variable expressivity of select genetic diagnoses influence differential diagnoses, interpretation of dysmorphology, choices of genetic testing, and test report interpretation.
+Common genetic testing methodologies and associated limitations will be introduced, particularly the concepts and tools used to analyze and interpret data from genomic level next-generation sequencing (NGS).
+Working in groups, students will analyze a simulated clinical NGS case, which will allow them to experience the process of clinical correlation, variant interpretation, and results reporting and provide hands-on opportunities to utilize relevant resources to systemically review and classify variants.
+Ethical principles that guide clinical care and genetic testing will be highlighted and incorporated throughout the course.

 Fall